skillbert/alt1-electron/readme.md

 # Build native modules
 # After building once you will find cpp project files for visual studio/xcode depending on your platform
+# You can then build and debug using that project and IDE
-npm run uibuild
+npm run native

-# Build
+# auto-build typescript/webpack
 npm run watch

 # Run